ccc-certifier-framework/certifier-framework-for-confidential-computing/src/gramine/gramine_tests/README.md

 # Gramine tests for Attest/Verify, Seal/Unseal core APIs on SGX platform

-The attest_seal_app implements tests for the core APIs needed by Certifier.
+The gramine_tests implement tests for the core APIs needed by Certifier.
 The tests demonstrate how to Attest/Verify an enclave and provide Seal/Unseal functionality for secrets management.
 The steps below describe the setup and work needed to run these tests.

 1. Clone Gramine
 ```